Snowflake-Labs/sfquickstarts/site/sfguides/src/ingest_data_from_pubsub_to_snowflake_with_apache_beam/beam.md

 ```
 <!-- END -->

-You will now create a user account separate from your own that the application will use to query Snowflake.
+You will now create a user account separate from your own that the application will use to query data in Snowflake database.
 In keeping with sound security practices, the account will use key-pair authentication and have limited access in Snowflake.

 *Note:* Snowflake has a few limitations that you need to know if you are going to configure it yourself:
-- The Snowflake Ingest Service only supports private key authentication, so you have to use this authentication method if you are building streaming pipelines.
+- The Snowflake Ingest Service only supports a private key authentication, so you have to use this authentication method if you are building streaming pipelines.
 - `SnowflakeIO` only supports encrypted private keys, so your private key must have passphrase set.
 - Snowflake Ingest Service always uses the default account role.
 The role passed to Apache Beam is ignored.